Indonesia searches for survivors after volcano triggers deadly tsunami

 Forty-one PLN employees and their relatives died.
 At least four band members and support crew were killed, lead singer Riefian “Ifan” Fajarsyah told followers in a tearful Instagram account.

-Cici Paramita, 27, remembers hearing volcanic eruptions on Saturday afternoon, as she in front of her house about 50 metres back from the beach but said they were “not unusual”.
+Cici Paramita, 27, remembers hearing volcanic eruptions on Saturday afternoon, as she in front of her house about 50 meters back from the beach but said they were “not unusual”.

 But then she heard an “extraordinary” rumbling.